 - From all secondary and post-secondary institutions attended

 - Must show completion of Canadian Secondary School Diploma or equivalent; and an English course at minimum grade 12 level

 - Note: only education completed within Canada or its equivalent will be considered

 - If you completed your education outside of Canada, you must verify and validate the education through services such as the World Education Services.
 Prospective students may also contact their local college or university for more information on credential evaluation services.

 Letter of Intent

-- 500-word application letter describing your expertise and interest in the FSNM program
+- Your interest in the field of FSNM and this program

 - Demonstrating current or previous experience in food services, or the healthcare food service environment